mongodb/mongodbatlas-cloudformation-resources/cfn-resources/api-key/docs/README.md

 #### PrivateKey

-Purpose or explanation provided when someone created this organization API key.
+Redacted private key returned for this organization API key.
+This key displays unredacted when first created.

 #### PublicKey